-The Wireless hand controller is used to operate the electric linear actuator (a) which rotates a lever (c) to change the gear inside the 2-speed gearbox (d).
-Pushing button (f) will cause linear actuator to extend which results in high gear being selected.
-The white LED (g) will flash for 10 seconds while the actuator is extending.
+The Wireless hand controller works in a very similar way.
+Pushing button (f) will cause linear actuator to retract which results in high gear being selected.
+The white LED (g) will flash for 10 seconds while the actuator is retracting.
 Once the actuator has reached its end stroke the LED will stop flashing and will change to being continuously on.
 When the white LED is continuously on the PTO shaft can be engaged.
 Pushing button (h) on the wireless controller will result in the low gear being selected and will cause the white LED (i) to flash for 10 seconds.
 Once the LED is continuously on the PTO shaft can be engaged.
 There is no need to hold the button during the gear change.
 The gear selection is remembered at power-down, and reinstated at power-up.